 Salvation is a work of fiction

-A wall of ammonia, mildew and degreaser greeted me as I carefully stepped down a far-too-narrow staircase leading to the bathrooms of my tenth favourite dive-bar in the city.
-The stalls were graffiti-ed in a performative kind of way, the kind that screams “I care more about the world than you ever will” and makes you feel like an asshole who just wanted to take a piss.
-For the first time in half a decade, I greeted the bar toilet bowl on my knees, growing red and agitated with the hard linoleum, piss-covered floor beneath me by the second.
+A wall of ammonia, mildew, and degreaser greeted me as I carefully stepped down a far-too-narrow staircase leading to the bathrooms of my tenth-favourite dive bar in the city.
+The stalls were graffiti-ed in a performative kind of way, the kind that screams I care more about the world than you ever will and makes you feel like an asshole who just wanted to take a piss.
+For the first time in half a decade, I greeted the bar toilet bowl on my knees, my skin already hot and irritated against the hard linoleum, the piss-slicked floor beneath me growing more intimate by the second.
 I used to spend most Saturdays like this, every second Friday and Thursday like this, curled up on the filth of whatever floor I let myself land on that night.

 When I first met my boyfriend, I had the unromantic thought: I shaved my pussy clean for you.